Music on Twitch

 From a Mac or PC, visit your Stream Manager page and click “Edit Stream Info.”
 From the Twitch mobile app, tap your profile icon in the upper left, then tap “View Dashboard.”

 Download the Twitch app for iOS or Android and log into your account.
 Tap your profile icon in the top left corner, then tap the Go Live! button to start your first stream.

 Another mobile option is Dolby On for iOS or Android.
 Sign in to your Twitch account, hit “Go Live” and you’re streaming with noise reduction and dynamic EQ for great sound from your phone.
-Make sure you have another device handy (a phone with Twitch app or computer) so you can set your category to “Music & Performing Arts” and read and respond to your chat.
+Make sure you have another device handy (a phone with Twitch app or computer) so you can set your category to “Music” and read and respond to your chat.

 From a Mac/PC desktop or laptop:

 For the best audio quality, you can download streaming software like Twitch Studio (PC/Mac) or Streamlabs OBS (PC/Mac).